| | | | |

 Ingredients for making Turkish Sigara Börek – SIGARA BOREGI (FETA CHEESE ROLLS)

 One package filo pastry – or traditional yufka pastry – Phyllo pastry, or filo pastry, known as yufka in Turkish, is an unleavened dough stretched paper thin.
 You can find them in most grocery stores ready to use.
-For making borek, it’s usually best to choose the thicker type of phyllo pastry (rather than the paper-thin phyllo/filo pastry typically used to make baklava).
-If you can only get the thin type of fill pastry, don’t worry.
+For making borek, it’s usually best to choose the thicker type of fill pastry (rather than the paper-thin phyllo/filo pastry typically used to make baklava).
+If you can only get the thin type of filo pastry, don’t worry.
 Simply use a double layer when making your borek rolls, and the result will be great every time.
+The double layers of phyllo dough makes the sigara Börek extra crispy and delicious.
+Brushed with a little bit of oil the Turkish spring rolls become irresistibly golden brown.

 Feta cheese – or vegan cheese.
 I used Turkish feta cheese, but any type of white feta-like cheese would work.
+A white cheese is one of the most common filling options in Turkish Börek.
 For a vegan cheese option, you can use silken tofu, cashew cheese, or vegan mozzarella.
+The salty cheese adds a delicious creamy texture to the cigarette borek.
 For a little extra cheese flavor, you can add 2-3 tablespoons of nutritional yeast to the vegan cheese mixture.

 Fresh parsley – fresh parsley gives a fragrant fresh flavor that works in unison with the salty feta cheese to bring out the savory rich and creamy flavors.
 You can also use fresh basil or cilantro.
 If you don’t have fresh herbs in the kitchen you can replace them with dried oregano or thyme.